 In the past few years, HS-CRP has emerged as the single most sensitive indicator of the risk for atherosclerosis, acute coronary artery disease, hypertension and even atrial fibrillation.
 And HS-CRP is consistently more indicative of the risk of atherosclerosis than total or LDL cholesterol.

 The inflammatory reaction may be initiated by many different factors.
-High fat diets, smoking, obesity, high glycemic loads, metabolic syndrome, high stress lifestyle, elevated levels of homocysteine, and aging have all been correlated with elevated HS-CRP.
-And a variety of infectious agents have been co-factors: viral infections, periodontal disease, Chlamydia pneumonia, and Helicobacter pylori.
+High-fat diets, smoking, obesity, high glycemic loads, metabolic syndrome, high-stress lifestyle, elevated levels of homocysteine, and aging have all been correlated with elevated HS-CRP.
+And a variety of infectious agents have been co-factors: viral infections, periodontal disease, Chlamydia pneumoniae, and Helicobacter pylori.
 Total body fat is one of the strongest factors influencing HS-CRP.
 And even anger, hostility and depression can elevate CRP!!

 Neither current nor previous year physical exercise appears to affect this inflammatory marker.
 Subclinical hypothyroidism, as diagnosed by slightly elevated TSH levels, is also associated with increased HS-CRP.
 Of course, blood studies of TSH show subclinical hypothyroidism in only 19% of young adults, whereas low body temperature, found in 90% of Americans, may be a more accurate reflection of hypothyroidism.

-''Average'' levels of HS-CRP are reported as 1 to 3 mg/L. Of course, ''average'' is hardly desirable, considering the fact that the most common cause of death is coronary artery disease!
+”Average” levels of HS-CRP are reported as 1 to 3 mg/L. Of course, ”average” is hardly desirable, considering the fact that the most common cause of death is coronary artery disease!
 Each quartile of increase in HS-CRP levels increases the risk of a heart attack.
 The safest level is well below 1mg/L of blood.
 In subsequent weeks, I will report on other approaches that may reduce the most remarkable indicator of coronary disease.
 And they will NOT include statin drugs!